jlc248/satellite-resources/docs/source/Geostationary.rst

 Geostationary Lightning Mapper (GLM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GLM is the first-of-its-kind optical sensor from geostationary orbit.
 Its has a single near-infrared band at 777.4 nm.
 The instrument's horizontal resolution ranges from about 8 km to 12 km.
-The image below shows the GLM's field-of-view (FOV).
-This set of `quick guides <https://www.star.nesdis.noaa.gov/goes/documents/GLM_Quick_Guides_May_2019.pdf>`_
+The image below shows the GLM's field-of-view (FOV) [image credit: Brian Blaylock].
+This set of `quick guides <https://www.star.nesdis.noaa.gov/goes/documents/GLM_Quick_Guides_May_2019.pdf>`_ provides a great overview of GLM events, groups, and flashes that the `Lightning Cluster-Filter Algorithm (LCFA) <https://www.star.nesdis.noaa.gov/goesr/docs/ATBD/LCFA.pdf>`_ creates, as well as information on higher-level gridded products, such as flash-extent density, average flash area, and total optical energy.

 .. image:: ../static/images/GLM_field-of-view.png
   :width: 800
   :alt: The GLM's field of view (credit: Brian Blaylock).

-(Credit: Brian Blaylock)
+Gridded GLM products
+,,,,,,,,,,,,,,,,,,,,

+The best way to create the gridded products it to use `glmtools <https://github.com/deeplycloudy/glmtools>`_.
+This `page <https://github.com/deeplycloudy/glmtools/blob/master/docs/index.rst>`_ provides installation instructions and some examples of how to use the command-line utility, ``make_GLM_grids.py``.
+From an operational perspective, the flash-extent density and minimum flash area (both available with ``glmtools``) are the most used products.
+The flash-extent density provides the count of flashes that traverses a given pixel, whereas low minimum flash areas can indicate new storm updrafts.

 Data Viewing
 ~~~~~~~~~~~~